 Ruth Bell Graham (1920-2007)

-Ordained to the Gospel ministry by the Southern Baptists, Graham accepted a call to the Baptist Church in Western Springs, Illinois in in 1943 but left in two years to run a radio ministry, little realizing it would be his only pastoral charge.
+Ordained to the Gospel ministry by the Southern Baptists, Graham accepted a call to the Baptist Church in Western Springs, Illinois in 1939 but left in two years to run a radio ministry, little realizing it would be his only pastoral charge.
 In 1948 he led a small college in Minnesota as the youngest college president in the nation.
 Graham conducted a series of “revival meetings” in a circus tent in Los Angeles in 1949, which lasted eight weeks and received national media coverage from the Hearst publication empire.
 That event became the beginning of a phenomenal rise to fame and recognition as a Gospel preacher, the likes of which the world has never seen before or since.

 1966 Billy Graham Crusade in Oslo, Norway